weaviate/weaviate-io/developers/weaviate/concepts/indexing.md

 }
 ```

-When using vectorizers, you need to set vectorization on the class and property level.
-In the case you use text vectorizers, the way the vectorizers work is explained [here](/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-contextionary.md#regulate-semantic-indexing).
+When using vectorizers, you need to set vectorization at the class and property level.
+If you use text vectorizers, the way the vectorizers work is explained [here](/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-contextionary.md#configure-semantic-indexing).

 ```js
 {